singnet/dev-portal/docs/all/mpe/mpe.md

 ---

 ## Introduction
-The Multi-Party Escrow contract has two main functionalities:
+The Multi-Party Escrow smart contract (“MPE”), coupled with our atomic unidirectional payment channels, enables scalable payments in the platform by minimizing the number of on-blockchain transactions needed between clients and AI service owners.
+The MPE contract has two main functionalities:
 1. A very simple wallet with a deposit and withdraw function.
 Everybody can deposit AGI tokens into a Multi-Party Escrow, and everybody can withdraw their AGI tokens (which have not been escrowed at the moment).
 2. The set of the simple ("atomic") unidirectional payment channels between clients and service providers and functions for manipulation of these channels.